NETWAYS/lconf/doc/export.md

 > object per command per contact per host/service.
 This is certainly something you do not want
 > for readability and maintenance.
 Consider using notification apply rules instead.

+The following host and service attributes are migrated:

+* `lconf{host,service}contacts` and `lconf{host,service}contactgroups` are not
+exported to Icinga 2.x but only serve as notification object generation point.
+* `lconf{host,service}notificationperiod`, `lconf{host,service}notificationinterval`
+and `lconf{host,service}notificationoptions`
+are not exported to host or service objects, but are inherited into the newly created notification objects as `period`, `interval` and `types` & `states` attributes.
+* `lconf{host,service}notificationsenabled` are mapped as host/service `enable_notifications`
+attribute.

+These contact attributes cannot be mapped due to the unknown scope these users will be added to newly created notification objects.
+Please ensure that you manually manage notification users and their filters, for example in the default `generic-user` template provided in `default-templates.conf`.

+* lconfContactServiceNotificationPeriod & lconfContactHostNotificationPeriod
+* lconfContactServiceNotificationOptions & lconfContactHostNotificationOptions

 The LConf exporter works in a similar fashion as described [here](http://docs.icinga.org/icinga2/latest/doc/module/icinga2/chapter/migration#manual-config-migration-hints-notifications).

 This hack might increase the LConfExport.pl runtime in larger setups.